1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Product Development and Small Business Incubator Fund | City of Sugar Land Economic Development Product Development and Small Business Incubator Fund The Product Development and Small Business Incubator Fund (PDSBI) offers long-term, asset-backed loans to product development companies and small business incubators/accelerators located in Texas.
+Product Development and Small Business Incubator (PDSBI) Fund Product Development and Small Business Incubator (PDSBI) Fund PDSBI provides loans to product development companies and small business incubators/accelerators located in Texas for the development and production of new or improved products or the stimulation of new or existing small businesses.

 Texas Enterprise Fund (TEF) is a grant from the Texas Economic Development & Tourism Office, Office of the Governor that funds private sector companies with qualifying projects where a Texas site is competing with out-of-state locations.
 TEF provides performance-based deal-closing cash grants calculated using a uniform model based on average wages and projected job creation.
 Companies must plan a facility opening or expansion that creates more than 75 full-time jobs in urban areas or 25 in rural areas, with significant capital investment.
 The project must not have reached a final location decision, and must have support from local city, county, or school district governments.